Coastal flooding: Sea level rise

-Sea level rise is an increase in the level of the world's oceans due to the effects of global warming. the Intergovernmental Panel on Climate Change (IPCC) estimate global mean sea-level rise from 1990 to 2100 to be between nine and eighty-eight centimetres.
-It is also predicted that with climate change there will be an increase in the intensity and frequency of storm events such as hurricanes.
-This suggests that coastal flooding from storm surges will become more frequent with sea level rise.

-A rise in sea level alone threatens increased levels of flooding and permanent inundation of low-lying land as sea-level simply may exceed the land elevation.
-This, therefore, indicates that coastal flooding associated with sea-level rise will become a significant issue in the next 100 years especially as human populations continue to grow and occupy the coastal zone.

-Sunny day flooding
+Tidal flooding

-Tsunami
+Tsunami waves

 Coastal areas can be significantly flooded as the result of tsunami waves which propagate through the ocean as the result of the displacement of a significant body of water through earthquakes, landslides, volcanic eruptions, and glacier calvings.
 There is also evidence to suggest that significant tsunami have been caused in the past by meteor impact into the ocean.
 Tsunami waves are so destructive due to the velocity of the approaching waves, the height of the waves when they reach land, and the debris the water entrains as it flows over land can cause further damage.

 Depending on the magnitude of the tsunami waves and floods, it could cause severe injuries which call for precautionary interventions that prevent overwhelming aftermaths.
 It was reported that more than 200,000 people were killed in the earthquake and subsequent tsunami that hit the Indian Ocean, on December 26, 2004.
 Not to mention, several diseases are a result of floods ranging from hypertension to chronic obstructive pulmonary diseases.

-Mitigation

-Reducing global sea-level rise is said to be one way to prevent significant flooding of coastal areas at present times and in the future.
-This could be minimised by further reducing greenhouse gas emissions.
-However, even if significant emission decreases are achieved, there is already a substantial commitment to sea-level rise into the future.
-International climate change policies like the Kyoto Protocol are seeking to mitigate the future effects of climate change, including sea-level rise.

-In addition, more immediate measures of engineered and natural defenses are put in place to prevent coastal flooding.